rackerlabs/design-system/_component_design/table.md

 Consider the following best practices when you construct a table:

-- When organizing content in a table, focus on the user's primary task.
+- When determining the order of the columns, focus on the user's primary task and place the most important data in the first column, and use the right-most column for important secondary information.
+For example, in a billing application the last column is **Total** which indicates row total.
+Remaining columns can be ordered from most important to least important.
 - If possible, do not construct a table with more than seven columns.
 - Because tables are visually complex, keep the visual noise around a table to a minimum.
-- In general, order columns left to right, from most important to least important.
-You can reserve the right-most column for important secondary information, especially if it is critical to users tasks.
-For example, in a billing application the last column is **Total** which indicates row total.
 - Include filter and sort controls to allow users to quickly find important information organize the data set.
 - If you are presenting a small amount of information, consider using a condensed table.
 A condensed table provides a concise presentation and is preferred over bulleted lists or key-value pairs.
 - Left-justify text.